FoxLisk/alttp-notes/ab_no_eg.md

     * hold v> until you're like halfway between the middle of the room and the east wall, then walk into the door
   * in the swamp room, hold <^ until you get to the stairs, then walk up and open the hookshot
   * exit by dashing through the bottom-right door (the one you'd normally enter by in nmg)
-    * if you get a screen wrap or not, it's fine. just walk through the same exit again
+    * you want to exit the bottom-right door without moving left, and then do it again
-      * i think
+    * if you move to the left, you want to transition left and then exit the bottom-right door again
   * quickhop left
   * dash up (you will appear in the corridor with the pot key)
   * walk slightly left, then up (you will down(?) some stairs) and dash out of the room